frank-lesser/Godot3-Win64-LSW-Build/Readme.md

 + Dynamic loading of almost all DLL's - including DLL-Updater

   Currently most of the DLLs are loaded at Enginge-startup.
-  Dlls in folder **gdGD-Modules** are loaded via the new C++ GDNative mechanismn.
+  Dlls in folder **gd-Modules** are loaded via the new C++ GDNative mechanismn.
 I am working on loading almost all Module_*.dlls on demand via the GDNative-C++ mechanismn.
 GD-Native modules will be downloadable from my side (www.lesser-software.com).
 The Asset-Library Installer tab in the Project-Manager allows already to select this side for download.

 + Editor improvements based on [Scite](www.scintilla.org)
 + Debugger improvements ( In-Process Debugger)